trupples/adi-documentation/docs/solutions/reference-designs/eval-cn0503-ardz/nitrate-measurement/index.rst

 #.
 Load the configuration file for Nitrate Measurement: :download:`cn0503_defaults_nitrate.zip`

 #.
 Configure the settings for path 3 with the desired name, set wavelength to
-   530 nm and select measurement type: absorption.
+   530nm and select measurement type: Absorption.

    .. image:: nitrate_path_setting.png